gen~ for Beginners, Part 6: Thinking Inside the Codebox

 If the count is zero (count == 0).

 If a clear message has been sent to the gen~ object’s first inlet (clear).

 Thanks for hanging in there - there's one more awesome trick of the codebox operator: you can create your own libraries of functions for reusability.
-We'll look at that next time out.
+We'll look at that in Part 7.
 Until then, happy patching!